-- Overall authority for managing market risk is vested with the Board of Directors. - The operational authority for managing market risk is vested with the Investment Committee (IC). - Interest rate risk is managed within the approved limits by the Investment Committee.
+- Overall authority for managing market risk is vested with the Board of Directors of the fund management company. - The operational authority for managing market risk is vested with the Investment Committee (IC). - Interest rate risk is managed within the approved limits by the Investment Committee.

-18.1(b) Liquidity Risk
+22.1(b) Liquidity Risk